Ms Lily's Haunted Shop game releasedPrint page

 than I thought I know about Commodore 64.
 As I speak, I am finishing

 another game for the same competition (called "Red Is Blue"), and it's a

-So, as some of the things didn't fit, I will cover some tricks I've used in order to save some bytes.
+With the limitations, some of the things didn't fit into the game, and I needed to do some tricks in order to save bytes of memory.
 At the end there was not a single byte left.
 So, yes, it was a continuous process of optimising and trying to put more stuff into the game as long as I was able to go.
 This is my third competition in a row so I've got some basic experience with optimising things already.
 It's funny how the memory limitation got harder each competition I joined.
 I started with RGCD 2019 competition and the luxurious space of 16kb, this is when Swarm 16k was created.
 After that, in 2020 I submitted Bring back my bones 4k for Reset64 4k competition, where it took 5th place.
 But still, it was full 4kb of a game size I was free to use.

-But let's get back to Ms Lily's Haunted Shop...
-A quick disclaimer: I
+Let's get back to Ms Lily's Haunted Shop.
+I

 didn't use any illegal opcodes.
 I'm too afraid to use any of LAX and

 SBX and everything which is available on the 6510 CPU "black market".

 That was my own challenge I believe to use only well-known and "legal"

 opcodes which simply takes some extra bytes.
 But I gonna better try with some of these illegal ones in the